ex7r3me/100-days-of-code/r1-log.md

 ### R1D34
 I've added more test for other saga and reducers, added header and avatar images to drawer component and made some cleanup in main screen  https://github.com/ex7r3me/fooname-mobile

+### R1D35
+Had a hard time with react-native geolocation and saga, I had to get it working somehow hacky but now it's the best way possible.
+I cleaned up the main component from raw API calls.  https://github.com/ex7r3me/fooname-mobile